carpentries-incubator/python-testing/index.md

 This is not to say that scientists have a monopoly on software testing, simply that software cannot be called _scientific_ unless it has been validated.

-> ## Effective Computation In Physics {.callout}
-> Note that this testing lesson was adapted from the Testing chapter in
-> ''Effective Computation In Physics'' by Anthony Scopatz and Kathryn Huff.
-> It is often quoted directly.

 > ## Why Untested Code is Legacy Code {.callout}
 >
 > In ''Working Effectively with Legacy Code,'' Michael Feathers defines legacy